aws-samples/aws-modernization-with-nirmata/content/3_NCH/Pipeline_Control/22_CI_CD.md

 ### View Scan Reports in NCH

-By default, the results of the scan action are published to NPM.
+By default, the results of the scan action are published to NCH.
 This allows administrators to govern their repositories alongside clusters and namespaces.

 To have a look at the scan report in NCH: